VentuzTechnology/Ventuz.Extension.prerelease/README.md

 * API for touch interactions
 * API for modifying IText to create custom text-effects
 * custom IPP shader (layer) effects
-* API to "custom model" (dynmic properties created by user)
+* API to "custom model" (dynamic properties created by user)
 * Data Portals (also as internal nodes) to send and receive data packets without binding
 * define and use property groups
-* access to more ui settings (like design color of nodes, annotations, positioning of content nodes, content families, ...)
+* access to more UI settings (like design color of nodes, annotations, positioning of content nodes, content families, ...)
 * notification to the vx-code if scene was modified by designer and/or code